 In 2019, I will be going to Helsinki with my museum group, so then I can give an extensive guide, but here’s a top pick:

-There are several exhibitions, but all concerning the digital era.
+There are always temporary exhibitions, but all concerning the digital era.
 While we were there, there was Ars17, Ars Fennica award winners and a artist from Thailand Korakrit Arunanondchai.
 In order to get the fullest understanding of Korakit, see the interview in the beginning.
 One of the works of Ars17 was by a group including Shia LeBoeuf, who spent a month in a cabin only speaking to the museum’s audience.

 Ateneum has both a large collection and contemporary exhibitions.
 The museum is located in a fine old building. the collection is communicated through themes that works really well – like the Kalevala theme which included music.
 Kalevala is the national epic of Finland and one story tells a about Aino – a girl that turned into a nymph to escape an old mans advances.
 (Seems familiar?)
 A great feature was a Duckburg exhibition – at first, it seemed weird, but when you read the signs, it is quite a good input to the language of curators and the pretentiousness of museums.
 It was the one thing I remember the best.
 Now, there is also a large exhibition with the Finnish Wright brothers, whom excelled in scientific drawings of birds.